mattabate/wordlist/README.md

 **[► Download the Wordlist (TXT)](PLACEHOLDER_LINK_TXT)**

 Welcome to the **Puzzle Constructor Wordlist** repository!
-This project provides a curated collection of words (originally ~130K, manually reduced and refined to ~24K) to help in creating crossword puzzles or other word-based puzzles.
-Additionally, it includes scripts and tools for scoring and filtering these words according to custom criteria.
+This project provides a curated collection of words (originally ~130K, manually reduced and refined to ~120K) to help in creating crossword puzzles or other word-based puzzles.
+Additionally, it includes scripts and tools for scoring and filtering wordlists according to custom criteria.

 ## Table of Contents
 1. [Project Description](#project-description)